jiaojiaon/CISC3140_Lab1/README.md

 o For the Across all cars, I compute the total for each row and add as a new column.
 The output in printOutTotal shows(total score, car_id, year, car make, car model).
 The output in printOutRanking shows(ranking, car_id, year, car make, car model).

 o For each Car Make grouping, I list the top 3 cars.
-The output in printTopThree.out shows(ranking, car_id, year, car make, car model, total score).
+The output in printTopThreeRanking shows(ranking, car_id, year, car make, car model, total score).

 o A Makefile, where from the root of project repository I can run make lab1.
 ## Dependencies required for the scripts to function